How to Sleep With SI Joint Pain: Best Sleeping Positions for Sacroiliac Relief (2025)

 Hip angle also matters.
 Keeping your hips slightly higher than your knees can help your hip flexors relax, which limits pulling on the SI joint.

-You may also want lumbar support in your chair, which you can also get from a lumbar pillow or from a rolled-up towel.
+You may also want lumbar support in your chair, which you can also get from a lumbar pillow or a rolled-up towel.

-4) Monitor Sitting and Standing Times
+3) Monitor Sitting and Standing Times

 Remaining in a sitting position for too long can also put pressure on your SI joint.
 Aim to get up once every hour to stretch and relieve any tense or tight muscles.